nvdla/doc/doc/ias/unit_description.rst

 -  Distribution of stripe operation.
 The stripe operation length is fixed to 64.
 And stripe operation shall never across lines.
-So that every stripe operation is started from first byte of CBUF entry.
+So that every stripe operation is started from first byte of a CBUF entry.

 -  Use channel post-extension for speedup.
 Even with channel pre-extension, usually kernel channel size is less than 32.